DonatJR/ita_ws20/milestone/milestone.md

 No. of samples: 1261

 #### Keywords Statistics:
-A keyword can contain mutiple words, i.e, *bayesian statistics*.
+A keyword can contain multiple words, i.e, *bayesian statistics*.

 No of papers without keywords: 153